JoernGe/lc-repeated-tests/README.md

 Our implementation builds on code for a related model without repeated measurements (Wang, Lin &amp; Nelson 2020, doi: [10.1177/0962280219852649](https://doi.org/10.1177/0962280219852649), model M2).
 We adapted the code to repeated tests in accordance with the definition by Wang &amp; Hanson (2019).
 To estimate sensitivity and specificity of test combinations, we further expanded the model to parallel testing, as described in Wang &amp; Hanson (2019).

-Parallel testing means that multiple tests are applied to the same subject and if at least one test gives a positive result, the subject is diagnosed as positive.
+Parallel testing means that multiple tests are applied to the same subject and if at least one test gives a positive result, the parallel test is evaluated as positive.
 Thus, for a negative result of a parallel test, all included tests have to be negative.
-Such a combination of test results can include multiple tests and/or multiple time points.
-In our implementation, the number of time points included in a parallel test can not be specified, but our code returns the sensitivity and specificity of a parallel test for 1, 2, ..., J time points, if J gives the maximum number of time points of the study.
+Such a combination of test results can include multiple tests and / or multiple time points.
+In our implementation, the number of time points included in a parallel test can not be specified, but our code returns the sensitivity and specificity of a parallel test for 1, 2, ..., J time points, with J being the maximum number of time points of the study.
 This behaviour was hard-coded for our purposes to inspect the diagnostic accuracy of parallel tests with increasing numbers of applications.

 ## Usage and arguments
 Download the R script <code>jags_model_with_parallel_tests.R</code> into your working directory and run it once in R to create <code>repeated_measurements_parallel_tests.bug</code>.
 This file is used as input for <code>runjags</code> or <code>rjags</code>.